davidma/AdventOfCode2025/readme.md

 - Day4: both parts, no issues
 - Day5: both parts done, last part took a bit of thinking!
 - Day6: Weekend, only had time to do part 1
+- Day7: Out all day, haven't tried it yet
+- Day8: All done, but pressed for time, so had a look at the subreddit for general ideas